VA - DoD - Military

 A veteran who is eligible for an evaluation under Chapter 31 first must apply for services and meet with a vocational rehabilitation counselor (VRC).
 The VRC will work with the veteran to determine if an employment handicap exists as a result of his/her service-connected disability.
 If an employment handicap is established and the veteran is entitled to services, the VRC and the veteran will continue counseling to select a track of services and jointly develop a plan to address the veteran’s rehabilitation and employment needs.

-Veteran is interested in participating in your certification program at C4SEM:
+The veteran is interested in participating in your certification program at C4SEM:

 1- Submit VA Form 28-1900, Disabled Veterans Application for Vocational Rehabilitation to VRC.